 Jay Baruchel (Hiccup), Cate Blanchett (Valka), Gerard Butler (Stoick), America Ferrera (Astrid), Craig Ferguson (Gobber), Jonah Hill (Snotlout), Christopher Mintz-Plasse (Fishlegs), T.J.
 Miller (Tuffnut), Kristen Wiig (Tuffnut), Djimon Hounsou (Drago Bloodfist), Kit Harington (Eret), Kieron Elliott (Hoark)

 The people of Berk have come to embrace the dragons and live in harmony with them.
-Seeking to avoid his father’s attempts to make him the chief in heir, Hiccup wants to explore the wider world and chart new species of dragon.
+Hiccup seeks to avoid his father’s attempts to make him the chief in heir and instead wants to explore the wider world and chart new species of dragon.
 In doing so, he comes up against Gobber who is capturing dragons for the dragon army of the fearsome Drago Bloodfist.
-In the process of this, Hiccup meets his own mother Valka who left the village long ago.
+In the midst of this, Hiccup meets his own mother Valka who left the village long ago.
 However, the army of Drago comes, determined to capture the Alpha dragon that makes all the other dragons, including Toothless, subject to its control.

 I really don’t like the juggernaut the animated family film has become since the mid-2000s.
 With so many companies competing for the family dollar – Pixar, Disney, DreamWorks, Blue Sky, Illumination – the box-office has become overcrowded.
 More to the point, the films have been reduced to the increasingly formulaic – easy identification figures; lots of hip pop culture jokes; much whizz-bang 3D eye candy; everything played to a simplistic and amiable formula.
 The goldmine to be found amongst these animated films is a hit that can become a franchise for the studio.
 DreamWorks has had some success with this when it comes to their Shrek, Madagascar and Kung Fu Panda films.
 Of course, this has also meant that the films become even more simplistic and repetitive where characters become trapped in plots that shuffle them through near-identical adventures with little variation.

 There seems to be the mandate for most franchise sequels that everything we had before be delivered with more detail and colour and much more in the way of exhilaratingly giddy 3D shots with people and things whizzing about.
 To this extent, How to Train Your Dragon 2 serves up an epic-sized series of scenes with massive flotillas of Drago’s battleships and the climactic battle scenes with armies of dragons fighting and the attempts to capture/defeat the gigantic Alphas.
-This is one side of the equation where you are constantly being impressed by How to Train Your Dragon 2 from an artistic standpoint.
+You are constantly being impressed by How to Train Your Dragon 2 from an artistic standpoint.